 Regressive Tax

 A tax that takes up a larger share of income for lower-income households than for higher-income households.
 Examples include the sales and use tax and excise taxes.
+Federal tariffs — or taxes on imported goods — also function as regressive taxes as they drive up the costs of consumer goods, which disproportionately impact households with lower incomes.

 S Corporation